scpatricio/scpatricio.github.io/_pages/publications.md

 ### Awards
 Data Battle Itaú (Brazil) - 70% of surgical procedures would not need to be performed.
-Salus proposes a decision-making aid system for managers of public hospitals regarding the prioritization and choice of breast cancer treatments.
+SALUS proposes a decision-making aid system for managers of public hospitals regarding the prioritization and choice of breast cancer treatments.